Pickwick Club collapse: Legal proceedings

 All 12 defendants were tried together.
 Judge Henry T. Lummus presided over the trial.
 Assistant district attorney George Alpert was the lead prosecutor.
 Joseph F. O'Connell, Daniel J. Gallagher, Francis Murray, Albert W. Hurwitz, John P. Feeney, Elisha Greenhood, Thomas N. Creed, and Charles Fay represented the defendants.

 Guy C. Emerson, an engineer asked by Suffolk County District Attorney Thomas C. O'Brien to investigate the cause of the collapse, testified that the building fell "due to a failure of the concrete piers under the foundation" and "due to a lack of lateral bracing on their easterly side".
 The prosecution had a second engineer, John O. DeWolf, who concurred with Emerson's findings and stated that the lack of bracing to the wall caused the collapse.

 George Washington Goethals, an engineer best known for supervising the construction of the Panama Canal, testified for Hendrick.
 According to Goethals, the cause of the collapse was the failure of Pier 2 to support the load it was supposed to bear, calling it "the rottenest piece of concrete I ever saw".
 He contended that lateral bracing would not have prevented the collapse.
 Edwin K. MacNutt, a chemist at the Watertown Arsenal, testified that analysis of the concrete in Pier 2 showed no bonding between the cement and gravel, which would render the pier unable to hold its load.
 This would in turn bring extra weight on the other piers and bring down the wall.

 On August 7, 1925, Judge Lummus ordered a directed verdict of not guilty for 10 of the 12 defendants.
-The trial ended on August 12, 1925 and after a half-hour of deliberation, the two remaining defendants, Hendrick and Perkins, were found not guilty.
-Following the verdict, Lummus stated that he concurred with the jury and there never was sufficient evidence these defendants had been willfully, recklessly or wantonly negligent”.
+The trial ended on August 12, 1925, and after a half-hour of deliberation, the two remaining defendants, Hendrick and Perkins, were found not guilty.
+Following the verdict, Lummus stated that he concurred with the jury and "there never was sufficient evidence that these defendants had been willfully, recklessly or wantonly negligent”.